The Bride with White Hair: Plot

-Zhuo Yihang was raised by Taoist Ziyang of the Wudang School and groomed to be a chivalrous swordsman.
-He is tasked with leading a coalition force formed by the eight major orthodox martial arts schools to counter an evil cult.
+Zhuo Yihang, a chivalrous swordsman of the Wudang Sect, leads a coalition force formed by the eight major martial arts sects in the jianghu to destroy an evil martial arts cult.

-During a battle against the cult, Zhuo Yihang meets a young woman, Lian Nichang, and falls in love with her.
-She is an orphan and was raised by wolves as an infant before being adopted by Ji Wushuang, the conjoined twins who lead the cult.
-After consummating their romance, Lian Nichang decides to leave the cult and follow Zhuo Yihang in pursuit of an ordinary life away from the martial artists' community.
+During a confrontation with the cult, Zhuo Yihang meets a young swordswoman, Lian Nichang, and falls in love with her.
+She is an orphan initially raised by wolves before being adopted by Ji Wushuang, the conjoined twins who lead the cult.
+After consummating their romance, Lian Nichang decides to leave the cult and follow Zhuo Yihang in pursuit of an ordinary life away from the jianghu.

-Lian Nichang succeeds in leaving the cult after suffering great pains.
-Meanwhile, Zhuo Yihang returns to Wudang and is horrified to see that his fellows have been murdered.
-The coalition members believe that Lian Nichang is responsible so they attack her when she arrives to meet Zhuo Yihang.
+Lian Nichang leaves the cult after suffering great pains.
+Meanwhile, Zhuo Yihang returns to the Wudang Sect and sees that his fellow Wudang members have been killed.
+The coalition believes that Lian Nichang is responsible so they attack her when she arrives to meet Zhuo Yihang.
 Zhuo Yihang is forced to turn against Lian Nichang.

-Devastated by her lover's betrayal, Lian Nichang morphs into a vicious white-haired killer and slays all the coalition members present.
-Suddenly, Ji Wushuang appears and reveals that he/she is actually the one who killed the Wudang members.
+Devastated by her lover's betrayal, Lian Nichang transforms into a vicious white-haired killer and slays all the coalition members present.
+Suddenly, Ji Wushuang appears and reveals that they are the ones who killed the Wudang members.
 Zhuo Yihang and Lian Nichang join forces to defeat and kill Ji Wushuang.
 However, even after the victory, Lian Nichang vows never to forgive Zhuo Yihang for betraying her and walks away while he looks on helplessly.

-In a brief epilogue set years later, Zhuo Yihang is alone in a remote mountain region guarding a rare flower that is said to bloom only once every several decades and has the ability to reverse the effects of ageing (turning white hair back to dark).
-Believing that it can cure the harm he has inflicted on Lian Nichang, he awaits for the return of his loved one and hopes that she will show up.
+In a brief epilogue set years later, Zhuo Yihang is alone in a remote mountainous region guarding a rare flower that is said to bloom only once every several decades and has the ability to turn white hair back to dark.
+Believing that it can cure the harm he has inflicted on Lian Nichang, he waits silently in the hope of reconciling with her.